• Skip to main content

 • This healthier recipe yields a caramel sauce that is not easily pourable (it is more of a plop-able caramel!).
 This texture is due to its healthier ingredients.
 The flavors are incredible and the texture very smooth and sticky.

-• Serve over vegan ice cream, cakes, toasts, oatmeal bowls, overnight oats, ice cream cups, topping muffins or cupcakes.
+• Serve over vegan ice cream, cakes, toasts, oatmeal bowls, vegan overnight oats, vegan ice cream cups, topping vegan banana muffins or cupcakes.
 Or, simply by the spoon!

 CLICK TO SUBSCRIBE FOR UPDATES!